scramjetorg/scramjet/docs/data-stream.md

 <a name="DataStream+pop"></a>

 ### dataStream.pop(count, func) ⇒ <code>[DataStream](#DataStream)</code>
-Pops the first item from the stream and pipes the other.
+Pops the first item from the stream and pipes the other

 **Kind**: instance method of <code>[DataStream](#DataStream)</code>
 **Returns**: <code>[DataStream](#DataStream)</code> - substream.